Simplifying app security: what are the best app security measures for you?

 The main question we always ask our clients to consider is: “What kind of security would the app’s users be expecting?”
 Too high or too low, and users will stop using your app.

-Of course, another key consideration from this is whether you’ve thought about how your app will be used and what security implications that could have – a topic I’ll cover in the final blog post of this series.
+Of course, another key consideration from this is whether you’ve thought about how to safeguard apps against user error – a topic I’ll cover in the final blog post of this series.